 Watch the PSEO Online Application Instructions Video

-Please apply online or send documents via email.
+Please apply and upload supporting documents online.
 If you have ever created a StarID and password, use it to apply.
-Otherwise, create a new one.
+It is important that you do not create a new one.
+If you are new to our system, create a new one.

 Information regarding your admission status will be sent via email to the address provided on the application or your assigned Normandale student email account.